Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Updating and retrieving Playback
+- Updating and retrieving playback

   You can [update the playback information](#updating-and-retrieving-playback) on the server side, and then retrieve the playback information on the client side.